-I am a tenure-Track Assistant Professor in the Computer Science department at the West Chester University of Pennsylvania.
+I am an Associate Professor in the Computer Science department at the West Chester University of Pennsylvania.

 I graduated from University at Buffalo - SUNY in the Department of Computer Science and Engineering under the supervision of Dr. Kui Ren.
 My research interest broadly focuses on exploring novel ideas and techniques to solve practical problems and security issues for mobile sensing and cyber-physical systems.
 In the context of mobile sensing systems, I am interested in smartphone-enabled crowdsourcing approaches that can help build large-scale information infrastructures conveniently at a very low cost.
 I also study cyber-physical system security from the physical layer, leveraging various related characteristics to enable inherently secure and dependable wireless communications.
 I am also a Senior Member of IEEE and a member of ACM.

 Over the past five years, my research focuses on studying novel cyber-physical system security, security and privacy on the smart wearable device.
 The research papers that I wrote have been published in highly selective research venues and made essential contributions in the cyber-physical security and mobile sensing research community, like ACM SenSys (2015, Rank A++), IEEE ICDCS (2017, 2015 Rank A+), IEEE MASS (2018, Rank A), IEEE Transactions on Mobile Computing (TMC) and IEEE IoT Journal.
 In 2017, one of my human voice security and privacy paper won the Best Student Paper award in 2017 ICDCS conference.